ibm-cloud-docs/resiliency/bcdr-understand.md

 | Bronze (Moderate availability) | \<= 8 hours | \<= 24 hours |
 {: caption="Example RTO/RPO values based on business application class" caption-side="bottom"}

 Maintaining a DR provision has associated costs.
-The folowing diagram shows a typical DR cost curve.
+The following diagram shows a typical DR cost curve.
 The nearer to zero the RTO and RPO target, the greater the cost of the solution that is needed.
-As RTO and RPO moves outwards towards hours and even days, associated costs reduce.
-Workloads that have the most stringent RTO and RPO targets will cost the most to protect and be the most business critical.
+As RTO and RPO moves toward hours and even days, associated costs reduce.
+Workloads that have the most stringent RTO and RPO targets cost the most to protect and be the most business critical.

 ![Diagram depicting RTO/RPO to Cost ratio](images/rto-cost-curve.svg "Diagram depicting RTO/RPO to Cost ratio"){: caption="Diagram depicting RTO/RPO to Cost ratio" caption-side="bottom"}